google-deepmind/tapnet/tapnet/tapvid3d/README.md

 Tracking Any Point in 3D (TAP-3D).

-The benchmark features 4,000+ real-world videos, along with their metric 3D position point trajectories.
+The benchmark features 4,000+ real-world videos, along with their metric 3D position point trajectories and camera extrinsics.
 The dataset is contains three different video sources, and spans a variety of object types, motion patterns, and indoor and outdoor environments.
 This repository folder contains the code to download and generate these annotations and dataset samples to view.

 **Note that in order to use the dataset, you must accept the licenses of the constituent original video data sources that you use!** In particular, you must